teo-tsirpanis/Farkle/designs/7.0/grammar-file-format-spec.md

 The string heap contains a sequence of zero-terminated UTF-8 strings.
 Indices to the heap point to the first byte of a string.
 The first string is always empty.
 A string heap MAY be absent from a grammar file; in this case all indices to the string heap in the file MUST be zero.
 A string heap MUST NOT contain duplicate strings.
 Indices to the string heap MUST NOT point to the middle of a string.

+The total size of the string heap MUST NOT exceed 2<sup>29</sup> - 1 bytes.

 ### Blob heap (`"#Blob\0\0\0"`)

 The blob heap contains a sequence of length-prefixed byte sequences (blobs).
 Indices to the heap point to the first byte of the blob's length.
 The first blob is always empty.